Inklingo

 ContractionB2Informal

-Use the informal contraction 'pa' (instead of 'para') in casual speech when indicating purpose or recipient.
+Use the informal contraction 'pa' (short for 'para') in casual speech when indicating the recipient or purpose of something.

 A close-up image showing a small, brightly wrapped red gift box being passed directly from one person's hand into the open palm of another person.